owebster/MS2-Welcome-to-Wales/README.md

 ### Start
    * Research and planning.
       * First thing I did for planning was to look at other travel sites and blogs to get an idea of what there is out there and what reviews customers have had for those sites.
-      * Then I layed out a basic layout of what I wanted the site in my wireframes.
+      * Then I laid out a basic layout of what I wanted the site in my wireframes.
       * From there I started with choosing the colour scheme for the site and what accent colours to use.
    * UI and UX planning
       * Beginning with the basic HTML layout, I laid out:
          * The skeleton of the heading / navbar area.
          * The 4 separate articles and sections within the body (Welcome section, weather, activities section and maps section).
          * The footer of the site.
-      * As usual the story is an important aspect for me when deisgning and building a site, so I thought about how the user would be greated when they first open the website and how the flow of the site would work and how things tie into eachother.
+      * As usual the story is an important aspect for me when designing and building a site, so I thought about how the user would be greeted when they first open the website and how the flow of the site would work and how things tie into each-other.

 ### Middle
    * Content
       * I started off with place holders when designing the skeleton of the site.
 When basic styling was applied and I could see the near finished results of the site, I then replaced the placeholders with actual content for each section.
-         * In the welcome paragrah section there is a short description of what to expect on this site as well as what to expect in Wales.
+         * In the welcome paragraph section there is a short description of what to expect on this site as well as what to expect in Wales.
          * Then comes the weather section which shows the weather for the capital of Wales (Cardiff)
-         * From there we have the activities cards which shows 6 sections consisting of a bit about North and South Wales and activies of differnt types for customers to explore
+         * From there we have the activities cards which shows 6 sections consisting of a bit about North and South Wales and activities of different types for customers to explore
             * On large screen devices, the tiles are displayed side by side
-            * On Small to medium screen devices, the tiles are displayed in a stacking order to make sure there's not too much informaiton in a small screen
+            * On Small to medium screen devices, the tiles are displayed in a stacking order to make sure there's not too much information in a small screen
          * After that is the maps section which on page load shows Wales.
-Buttons are also present for people to click to add markers for locations of differnt activies.
+Buttons are also present for people to click to add markers for locations of different activities.
-      * Footer was added which includes basic but essential quick links back to differnt parts of the site
+      * Footer was added which includes basic but essential quick links back to different parts of the site

    * Styling
       * Once I had the core skeleton/layout of the site, I then moved to styling the elements.
          * As mentioned above I have chosen to use the colours of the Welsh flag for accent colours.
-         * The site has a simple off white background that allows the content above to be highlighted easier.
+         * The site has a simple off-white background that allows the content above to be highlighted easier.
-         * For parts of the site where acceptable, such as the hero seciton.
+         * For parts of the site where acceptable, such as the hero section.
 I used a full page (with the use of `100vh`) image to capture the user's attention and also give them the best viewing experience of the images used to show off Wales.

 ### Ongoing
    * For the future, I would like to build in a proper booking reference for the site
       * Allowing users to search for accommodation via trip advisor within the site by typing in a city in a search field
-      * Intergrating a seachable maps function to plan trip durations
+      * Integrating a searchable maps function to plan trip durations
-      * a log in site to save trip ideas / plans
+      * A log in site to save trip ideas / plans

 ## User Stories
-* As a user, I expect to be able to navigate the site easily an intutively
+* As a user, I expect to be able to navigate the site easily an intuitively
 * As a user I expect to be able learn something new on the site about a new country that I've not visited before
-* As a user I'd expect to come back to the site for inspirations on what to do in Wales (being able to see differnt activites)
+* As a user I'd expect to come back to the site for inspirations on what to do in Wales (being able to see different activities)

 ## Features
 ### Current:
 * Hero image with down button welcoming users to the site
-* Live Weather API from openweather calling two differnt city's weather details on page load.
+* Live weather API from openweather calling two different city's weather details on page load.
    * Weather data also includes "feels like" temperature which is a feature to let users easily identify what the temperature actually feels like
    * Show casing two cities allows users to see the different (or similar) weather in north or south Wales
-* Activities card section with indivitual expanding cards to show more information
+* Activities card section with individual expanding cards to show more information
-* Maps section with corrisponding buttons selection to showcase where differnt activites are within Wales
+* Maps section with corresponding buttons selection to showcase where different activities are within Wales
 * Footer with quick action links to take users back to certain sections
 * Navbar with `sticky-top` functionality to be always present for the user
-   * Navbar consistis of quick links for easy navigation for the user
+   * Navbar consists of quick links for easy navigation for the user
 * Back to top button that shows after scroll is initiated on page, allowing the user to be taken back up to the top of the page quickly
-* "read more" buttons on activites card with jquery expanding function to review more inoformation.
+* "show more" buttons on activities card with jquery expanding function to review more information.
 This is done by a default of `display: hide;` then with jquery with a toggle function on button click to show the hidden information

 ### Future:
-* More interactive maps area allowing user to plan transport needs to differnt activites
+* More interactive maps area allowing user to plan transport needs to different activities
-* Travel section to take users to travel site allowing them to book accomidation
+* Travel section to take users to travel site allowing them to book accommodation
 * Animated video for landing page to be more eye catching (scroll movement plays video)

 ## Technologies used: